mpeeples2008/ArchNetSci/_book/index.md

 * vector - a combined set of values all of the same type (character, numeric, etc.)
 * matrix - a set of values in a rectangular two-way table all of the same type (character, numeric, etc.)
-* data frame - a set of values in a rectangular two-way table where different columns can  different data types
+* data frame - a set of values in a rectangular two-way table where different columns can be different data types
 * list - a list is a collection of other R objects that can be vectors, matrices, data frames or others in any format that are combined into a single object.

 #### Vectors{-}